ome/omero-py/README.rst

 This repository uses `bump2version <https://pypi.org/project/bump2version/>`_ to manage version numbers.
 To tag a release run::

-    $ bumpversion release
+    $ bumpversion release --sign-tags

-This will remove the ``.dev0`` suffix from the current version, commit, and tag the release.
+This will remove the ``.dev0`` suffix from the current version, commit, and create a signed tag for the release.

 To switch back to a development version run::